Hi, I’m Mimi.

 I’m the cofounder of Voice of Witness (VOW), an award-winning, field-shaping human rights & oral history nonprofit, and served as its executive director and executive editor for almost fifteen years.
 VOW amplifies the voices of people impacted by—and fighting against—injustice through a book series, multimedia storytelling, and a national education program.

 I founded Mimi Lok Coaching & Consulting with the goal of harnessing my years of experience in narrative strategy, writing, teaching, and coaching to meaningfully support social justice-centered organizations and leaders, and the communities we serve.
-I offer uniquely layered support to 1) individuals who have stories they’re longing to tell, and 2) organizations fighting for justice and equity who want to strengthen their ethical story gathering efforts.
+I offer uniquely layered support to 1) individuals on leadership, narrative, and creativity, and 2) organizations fighting for justice and equity who want to strengthen their narrative capabilities.

 SELECT AWARDS & SUPPORT